second-slip/birder-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Add environment.ts file to compile

+You need to add a environment.ts file to the environments folder.
+It should follow the same structure as the environment.prod.ts file which _is_ tracked in this repository.

 ## Fake REST API for testing

 [json-server](https://www.npmjs.com/package/json-server) files which can be used to fake the Birder REST API are available on request (they are not tracked in this repository).